ygfalcon/Solsniper-zero/README.md

 Flash loans are enabled by default.
 Disable them by setting `use_flash_loans` to `false` in your configuration.
-The bot will borrow up to `max_flash_amount` of the trading token using supported protocols (e.g. Solend), execute the swap chain and repay the loan within the same transaction.
+The bot will borrow up to `max_flash_amount` of the trading token.
+When `flash_loan_ratio` is set the maximum amount is computed from your current portfolio value as `portfolio_value * flash_loan_ratio`.
+The bot uses supported protocols (e.g. Solend) to borrow, execute the swap chain and repay the loan within the same transaction.
 You must supply the required protocol accounts and understand that failed repayment reverts the entire transaction.
 The arbitrage path search now factors this flash-loan amount into the expected